backstage-technical-services/hub/Contributing.md

 Using milestones is optional, but they can be a useful way of tracking upcoming releases and organising tickets into a specific release.
 Only tickets should be assigned to a milestone.

-If milestones are being used, it's important that you don't create a merge request to release a ticket that's not assigned to that release - doing so will result in the merge request being rejected.
+If milestones are being used, it's important that you don't create a pull request to release a ticket that's not assigned to that release - doing so will result in the pull request being rejected.

 ### Slack
 Good communication is vital, and ours happens on [Slack][link-slack].
 We don't want anyone to be left out, so all